godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 .. image:: img/asset_workflow5.png

-If any of the files present in this folder are erased (or the whole folder), the asset or assets will be reimported automatically.
-As such, committing this folder to the version control system is optional.
-It can save time when reimporting or checking out on another computer, but it takes considerably more space and transfer time.
-Pick your poison!
+Any assets will be reimported automatically when they, or the res://.import folder, is erased.
+Depending on the size of your project, you can decide whether or not to commit that folder to a version control system (such as git).
+After checking out your project on another computer, the time it takes for Godot to import will be reduced if the folder exists; however, committing that folder will use more space in the repository and will increase the transfer time.
+Essentially, if you don't plan on editing your project from another location, you will probably find there is no advantage to adding the res://.import folder to your remote repository.

 Changing import resource type
 -----------------------------